HackRanger/ElasticSim/README.md

 Welcome to ElasticSim
 Introduction:
-This is a simulator for testing autoscaling algorithms.
+ElasticSim is a simulator environment for testing autoscaling algorithms.

 Requirements:
 This software is tested on Mac OSX El Capitan 10.11.5.